hopeseekr/BashScripts/README.md

 Shows the GPG signature for every commit in `git log`.

+## git-change-author

+Easily bulk change the author's name and email of any of the commits in a git repository.

+Usage: `git-change-author "Your Name" "email@address" [SHA1]`

+## git-commit-at-modded-time

+Use a file's modified time as the git time.

+Example:

+    $ ls -l american-date
+     #-rwxrwxr-x+ 1 1MB Oct 14  2020  american-date
+    $ ./git-commit-at-modded-time american-date
+    $ git pretty american-date
+    7462b66 G 2020-10-14 15:53:34 -0500 Theodore R. Smith

+## git-mtime Git Modified Time Restorer

+Restores each file's modification time in your working directory to when it was last updated in the remote git repository.

+When you checkout a repository & run this, your workdir goes from:

+    -rwxrwxr-x+ 1 tsmith users 1MB Oct 22 01:58 changelog-maker-lite*
+    -rw-rw-r--+ 1 tsmith users 1MB Oct 22 01:58 CHANGELOG.txt
+    -rw-rw-r--+ 1 tsmith users 1MB Oct 22 01:58 gitconfig
+    -rwxrwxr-x+ 1 tsmith users 1MB Oct 22 01:58 git-mtime

+To:

+    -rwxrwxr-x+ 1 tsmith users 1MB Oct  1 08:38 changelog-maker-lite*
+    -rw-rw-r--+ 1 tsmith users 1MB Oct  1 01:10 gitconfig
+    -rwxrwxr-x+ 1 tsmith users 1MB Sep 30 23:19 git-mtime

+## git-same-sig-time

+Unifies the GPG signature time with the commit's time.

+Before:

+     gpg: Signature made Fri 19 Jan 2024 06:50:44 AM CST
+     gpg:                using RSA key 4BF826131C3487ACD28F2AD8EB24A91DD6125690
+     gpg: Good signature from "Theodore R. Smith <theodore@phpexperts.pro>" [ultimate] 43578ec G 2024-01-16 01:52:41 -0600 Theodore R. Smith   [m] Updated the packages and exclusion lists.
+HEAD
+     gpg: Signature made Fri 19 Jan 2024 06:50:25 AM CST
+     gpg:                using RSA key 4BF826131C3487ACD28F2AD8EB24A91DD6125690
+     gpg: Good signature from "Theodore R. Smith <theodore@phpexperts.pro>" [ultimate] 8ab4104 G 2024-01-15 08:27:07 -0600 Theodore R. Smith   Upgraded to PHP 8.3.

+After:

+     gpg: Signature made Tue 16 Jan 2024 01:52:41 AM CST
+     gpg:                using RSA key 4BF826131C3487ACD28F2AD8EB24A91DD6125690
+     gpg: Good signature from "Theodore R. Smith <theodore@phpexperts.pro>" [ultimate] 515e36b G 2024-01-16 01:52:41 -0600 Theodore R. Smith   [m] Updated the packages and exclusion lists.
+HEAD
+     gpg: Signature made Mon 15 Jan 2024 08:27:07 AM CST
+     gpg:                using RSA key 4BF826131C3487ACD28F2AD8EB24A91DD6125690
+     gpg: Good signature from "Theodore R. Smith <theodore@phpexperts.pro>" [ultimate] 22c5040 G 2024-01-15 08:27:07 -0600 Theodore R. Smith   Upgraded to PHP 8.3.

+## tar-sorted

+Create tar files automatically sorted by file name.

+This is particularly helpful on random-order file systems, such as ext4.

+With the Bettergist Collector, we use this to be able to roughly estimate how long compressing and extracting multiple-gigabyte files with millions of files will take.

+It is a drop-in replacement for `tar`, and uses the same arguments.

+Optionally, you can install the function directly into your ~/.bashrc.

 ## cron.daily/00_clear-cache

 - Empties out the ~/.cache directory of every non-root user.